-If you have been in a serious car accident in Rogers, Arkansas you may be entitled to compensation for your injuries, lost wages, and other damages.
-Ken Kieklak, Attorney at Law can handle the other party’s insurance company and negotiations.
-We always prepare thoroughly and are willing to bring matters to trial should settlement not be in your best interests.
+If you have been in a serious car accident in Rogers, Arkansas, you may be entitled to compensation for your injuries, lost wages, and other damages.
+Ken Kieklak, Attorney at Law, can handle the other party’s insurance company and negotiations.
+We always prepare thoroughly and are willing to bring matters to trial should a settlement not be in your best interests.

-What Should I do After a Trucking Accident?
+What Should I do After a Trucking Accident in Rogers, Arkansas?

 Once your safety concerns have been fully addressed, you may wish to use your cell phone to take photos or videos of the accident scene.
 However, once again, your health and safety is your first concern.
 Do not take any additional risks when attempting to capture the accident scene.